Students receive hand-on experiences with:

 Mothers of Preschoolers Group

-The Upper Valley Career Center's Early Childhood Education and Care program operates the state-licensed preschool for children ages 18 months through 5 years old under the direction of two vocational teachers and a program coordinator.
+The Upper Valley Career Center's Early Childhood Education and Care program operates the state-licensed preschool for children ages 2 - 5 years old under the direction of one vocational teachers and two paraprofessionals.